piximos/scripted-atoms/sa-fastapi/qr-code-fs-atom/README.md

 Before starting your container, mount your destination folder to the one specified by the `QR_TMP_FOLDER` environment variable.

-Upon starting, the container exposes itself on the port `8420`.
+Upon starting, the container exposes itself, by default and if the value of `ATOM_PORT` has not been changed, on port `8420`.
 After which, in order to generate your QR code, run the following API request :

 ```bash